MephisTools/diablo2-protocol/docs/API.md

 # API

-## diablo.createClient(options)
+## diablo.createClientDiablo(options)

-Returns a `ClientDiablo` instance and connect to diablo
+Connect to diablo and returns a promise resolving to a `ClientDiablo` instance

 `options` is an object containing the properties :
  * username : username of the account
  * password : password of the account
  * host : sid host : diablo server host
- * character : character name
- * gameName : game name
- * gamePassword : game password
- * gameServer : game server

 ## diablo.ClientDiablo

+### selectCharacter(character)

+select a character and returns a promise

+### createGame(gameName, gamePassword, gameServer, difficulty)

+create and join the specified game and returns a promise

 ### "packetName" (params)